Click here to Skip to main content

 }

 That is really it.
 As you can see, we have a function that accepts an array of byte code instructions presented through an enumeration for convenience and an array of instruction arguments.
 For the simplification of instruction decoding, these arrays are always of the same length.
-If an instruction doesn't have an argument, then there is still a slot for it into the arguments array that contains zero.
+If an instruction doesn't have an argument, then there is still a slot for it in the arguments array that contains zero.
 We also use just a single evaluation stack in this example (Ela has its own stack implementation for the sake of performance, but here we are using a standard class from System.Collections.Generic).
 The Stop instruction is the one that should always be the very last in our program - this instruction terminates an execution and returns a value that is currently on the top of the stack (we assume that a correct program should always have one).
 Thanks to the Stop instruction, the core part of the function Eval can be implemented as an endless cycle with no conditions to be evaluated on each iteration, which also boosts performance a little bit.

 And that is really it.
 Simple, isn't it?